University of Technology Sydney

 Contribution to the development of graduate attributes

 Clinical placements run concurrently with on-campus learning.
-They provide an important platform for the integration of the knowledge gained through the coursework, emphasising the relevance and application to the practice setting, as well as practising newly developed skills.
-The Master of Pharmacy Clinical Practice Subjects contribute to the 8 UTS:Pharmacy Graduate Attributes, 5 Domains and standards of competence.
+They provide an important platform for the integration of the knowledge gained through the coursework, emphasising the relevance and application to the practice setting, as well as practicing newly developed skills The Master of Pharmacy Clinical Practice Subjects contribute to the 8 UTS:Pharmacy Graduate Attributes, 5 Domains and standards of competence.

 Teaching and learning strategies